-A traditional foods life style is based on minimally processed foods prepared in ways that preserve as much nutrition as possible.
+A traditional foods life style is based on minimally processed foods prepared in traditional ways that preserve as much nutrition as possible.
+You can read my thoughts on non-traditional food preparation in microwave ovens here.
 It utilizes healthy fats (which are natural, not man-made), natural sweeteners (organically grown and minimally processed), organic fruits, veggies, and herbs (as much as possible), pasture raised meats and poultry (as opposed to CFOs), and raw and cultured dairy (for those without dairy allergies).

 It also incorporates sourdough breads, bone broths, soaked grains, legumes and nuts, and probiotic rich ferments.
 Traditional ferments include things like yogurt, milk and water kefir, pickles, chutneys, and homemade sodas.
 What is doesn’t include is High Fructose Corn Syrup, artificial sweeteners, MSG, artificial colors, “natural” flavors, or Genetically Modified anything.
 Again, as much as possible.

 I know that we don’t always have great options when it comes to meal times.
 Most of us live a fast paced, busy lifestyle that includes eating out and drive-through dining between appointments and kids’ activities.
 But, if we choose to take some time and plan ahead, we will have more options available.